Azure/azure-storage-cpp/README.md

 The Azure Storage Client Library for C++ allows you to build applications against Microsoft Azure Storage.
 For an overview of Azure Storage, see [Introduction to Microsoft Azure Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).

-Note that the Azure Storage Client Library for C++ library is a CTP (Community Technology Preview) release.

 # Features

 - Tables